rmorgan10/Y6_Bulk_Coadd_Cutouts/DeepFieldCutoutProduction.md

 Only download one field and season at a time to conserve disk space.
 The download script will not run if it detects existing images.
+The easiest way to clear out existing images is to issue the command `rm -rf images`, since the `images/` directory will be remade automatically.

 Below is an example for Y1 X3 images.
 The credentials are your easyaccess credentials and you will be prompted for your password.